Unionism in Scotland: Other groups

 The Grand Orange Lodge of Scotland also supports the continuation of the Union.
 In March 2007, the Lodge organised a march of 12,000 of its members through Edinburgh's Royal Mile to celebrate the 300th anniversary of the Union.
 The high turnout was believed to be in part due to opposition to Scottish independence.
 The Orange Order used the opportunity to speak out against the possibility of nationalists increasing their share of the vote in the 2007 Scottish Parliament election.
-In the run up to the 2014 Scottish independence referendum, the Orange Order held a Unionist march and rally in Edinburgh which involved 15,000 Orangemen, loyalist bands and no voters from across Scotland and the UK.
+In the run up to the 2014 Scottish independence referendum, the Orange Order held a Unionist march and rally in Edinburgh which involved 15,000 Orangemen, loyalist bands and unionists from across Scotland and the UK.

 During the 2014 referendum campaign, a pro-Union rally by the "Let's Stay Together Campaign" was held in London's Trafalgar Square, where 5,000 people gathered to urge Scotland to vote "No" to independence.
 Similar events were held in other cities across the rest of the United Kingdom, including in Manchester, Belfast and Cardiff.